Berkanktk/CyberSecurity/README.md

 **Useful commands:**
 `steghide info file`  displays info about a file whether it has embedded data or not.
-`steghide extract -sf file`  extracts embedded data from a file
+`steghide extract -sf <filepath>`  extracts embedded data from a file

 ### Stegsolve
 Sometimes there is a message or a text hidden in the image itself and in order to view it you